-- Each conservation week group is led by a skilled and experienced volunteer team leader.
+Each conservation week is led by a skilled and experienced volunteer team leader.
 Up to six volunteers can come on each week.
 You must be 18 or over to participate.
 There’s no upper age limit but the work can be physically demanding, so you will need a reasonable level of fitness.
 Volunteers are free to find a pace of work they are comfortable with.

 Saturday – Arrival/settle in.
 Sunday – free time to explore the island.
 Sunday is a day off – you may choose to do something with the group, explore the local area or spend time on your own.
 In the evenings you have time to relax, eat, read, play games or tell stories – whatever you feel moved to do!
-Monday to Friday – tree nursery days.
+Monday to Friday – tree associated days.
 Saturday departure.